 Corser Education Fund

 This endowment was created in 1992 with a gift from the estate of Philip Woodrow Corser.
 Philip Corser was born in Seattle in 1911 and was the third child of George Sumner and Cara L. Corser.
-For years, the family traveled throughout the United States, seeking a cure for George’s asthma; however, he died in 1917 at the age of 47.
-His son, Philip, was little more than five years old.
+For years, the family traveled throughout the United States, seeking a cure for George Corser’s asthma; however, he died in 1917 at the age of forty-seven and when his son Philip was little more than five years old.

-Philip Corser became an able seaman and served as third mate on merchant ships during the 1930s.
-He was a journeyman welder at the Puget Sound Naval Shipyard when he retired in 1968.
-During his career, he also was an active member of (and served as an officer in) the United Brotherhood of Welders, Cutters and Helpers of America.
+Philip Corser was an able seaman and third mate on merchant ships during the 1930s.
+He was a journeyman welder at the Puget Sound Naval shipyard when he retired in 1968.
+During his career he was also an active member and served as an officer of the United Brotherhood of Welders, Cutters and Helpers of America.